-The Fund may purchase call options on foreign currency in anticipation of an increase in the U.S. dollar value of currency in which securities to be acquired by the Fund are denominated or quoted.
-The purchase of a call option would entitle the Fund, in return for the premium paid, to purchase specified currency at a specified price during the option period.
-The Fund would ordinarily realize a gain if, during the option period, the value of such currency exceeded the sum of the exercise price, the premium paid and transaction costs; otherwise, the Fund would realize either no gain or a loss on the purchase of the call option.
+The Fund may purchase call options in anticipation of an increase, or put options in anticipation of a decrease ("protective puts") in the market value of securities or other instruments of the type in which it may invest.
+The purchase of a call option would entitle the Fund, in return for the premium paid, to purchase specified securities at a specified price during the option period.
+The Fund would ordinarily realize a gain on the purchase of a call option if, during the option period, the value of such securities or other instruments exceeded the sum of the exercise price, the premium paid and transaction costs; otherwise the Fund would realize either no gain or a loss on the purchase of the call option.

-The Fund may purchase put options in anticipation of a decline in the U.S. dollar value of currency in which securities in its portfolio are denominated or quoted ("protective puts").
-The purchase of a put option would entitle the Fund, in exchange for the premium paid, to sell specified currency at a specified price during the option period.
-The purchase of protective puts is usually designed to offset or hedge against a decline in the U.S. dollar value of the Fund's portfolio securities due to currency exchange rate fluctuations.
-The Fund would ordinarily realize a gain if, during the option period, the value of the underlying currency decreased below the exercise price sufficiently to more than cover the premium and transaction costs; otherwise, the Fund would realize either no gain or a loss on the purchase of the put option.
-Gains and losses on the purchase of protective put options would tend to be offset by countervailing changes in the value of the underlying currency.
+The purchase of a put option would entitle the Fund, in exchange for the premium paid, to sell specified securities or other instruments at a specified price during the option period.
+The purchase of protective puts is designed to offset or hedge against a decline in the market value of the Fund's securities or other instruments.
+Put options may also be purchased by the Fund for the purpose of affirmatively benefiting from a decline in the price of securities or other instruments which it does not own.
+The Fund would ordinarily realize a gain if, during the option period, the value of the underlying securities or other instruments decreased below the exercise price sufficiently to cover the premium and transaction costs; otherwise the Fund would realize either no gain or a loss on the purchase of the put option.
+Gains and losses on the purchase of put options may be offset by countervailing changes in the value of the underlying portfolio securities or other instruments.